perky/EasyPacket/README.md

 EasyPacket
 ==========

 An easy way to send and receive packets using the Forge API.
+Used in Spoucy

-See ljdp.easypacket.example for use.
+See ljdp.easypacket.example for useage examples.

+### Relicensed with permission